madhups1992/NLP-with-Regular-Expression/README.md

 Reference:

-"http://normanpd.normanok.gov/content/daily-activity"  - from which the website was downloaded.
+"http://normanpd.normanok.gov/content/daily-activity"  - from which the website was downloaded.\n
-"https://docs.python.org" - Used the website for python usage.
+"https://docs.python.org" - Used the website for python usage.\n
 Used assignment0's test modules to construct testcases.